evantahler/nodePhidgets/readme.md

 also **[view it online](http://cote.cc/w/wp-content/uploads/projects/phidgets/docs/)**.

 ### ToDo:
-* Support for phidget authentication
+* Add all features to the PhidgetLED object
 * Support for missing boards